tatianamargulies/Margulies-portfolio/final_project_3_TatianaMargulies.md

 7) I mentioned some ways to contribute to living longer.
 The call to action was there but now I also gave some ways to make it possible apart from the fact of conveying the message.

-8) I added references at the end of the presentation with the datasets used and the story links
+8) I added references at the end of the presentation with the datasets used and the story links.

 9) I removed axis in the internal factors graphs because it was creating confusing in the reader as there were more than one measure analysed and different scales.
-The idea with these visualizations is to show high or low not the exact value, so it was better to look at the bar.
+The idea with these visualizations is to show high or low not the exact value, so it was better to look at the bar itself.

 # Link to Story

-To access the final presentatio in Shorthand, use the following link:
+To access the final presentation in Shorthand, use the following link:

 [Go to presentation](https://carnegiemellon.shorthandstories.com/can-we-contribute-to-living-longer--/index.html)